Asnivor/MedLaunch-www/pages/01.home/default.md

 * Built-in games library (with system filters and dynamic search)
 * ROM scanner (for games library import)
 * Game data (images, manuals etc) scraping
+* Automatic ROM detection based on NOINTRO & TOSEC DAT releases (so the games library is auto-populated with year and publisher without having to scrape from an external source)
 * Manual import of disk-based games (both single and multiple disk games with auto-m3u playlist generation)
 * (Nearly) All Mednafen command line parameters available and configurable
 * So far uses only Mednafen command line options (and not local configuration files)
-* Optional per-system configuration options
+* Per-system configuration options
 * Built-in browser control with links to Mednafen help pages
 * Built-in static netplay server selection along with the ability to specify a custom Mednafen netplay server to connect to

 ### Broken Features
 * The launcher currently only handles absolute paths correctly.
-Relative path handling may or may not work but this part of the code needs a proper overhaul
+This means that it is not truely portable.
+It however only use its own directory for storing any generated files

 ### To Do
 * Implement scanning (and importing into the games library) of disk images (currently only manual import is available)